SEHV01/LinkedList/README.md

 A singly linked list library.

 ## API
 This library can be used to dynamically store objects.
-It has a set of functions to interract with the linked list.
+It has a set of functions to interact with the linked list.
 The functions will take care of memory management.
 Each function returns zero on success of execution otherwise an error code will be returned.

 | Label               	| Error code 	|
 |---------------------	|------------	|